DaviDevMod/focus-trap/packages/focus-trap/README.md

 ## Default behaviour

-By default, when building a trap by providing only `roots`, this is what happens:
+By default, when building a focus trap by providing only `roots`, this is what happens:

-- The focus is given to the first tabbable element in the trap
+- The focus is given to the first tabbable element contained in the roots
-- `Tab` and `Shift+Tab` keys cycles through the trap's tabbable elements
+- `Tab` and `Shift+Tab` keys cycles through the roots' tabbable elements
-- Click events outside of the trap are prevented
+- Click events outside of the focus trap are prevented
 - Whenever the `Esc` key is pressed, the trap is demolished
 - Once the trap is demolished, focus is returned to what was the [activeElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/activeElement) at the time the trap was built

 ## TrapConfig

-You can tweak the behaviour of your traps by providing a `TrapConfig`:
+You can tweak the behaviour of your trap by providing a `TrapConfig`:

 | Property     | Required | Type                             | Default value |
 | ------------ | -------- | -------------------------------- | :-----------: |